-Figure 8:effect of pressure and temperature on efficiency
+Figure 9: effect of pressure and temperature on efficiency

+4.4.
 ANN model and prediction

-figure 10. shows the way the network and data interact.
-The correlation coefficient for training, testing, validation and all data is 1.
-It entails that the ANN predict the output data with almost perfect accuracy conclusion
+The interaction between the artificial neural network and supplied data (input and output parameters) is shown in Figure 10.
+The correlation coefficient for training, testing, validation and all data is 1, which entails that the ANN predictive model performs with nearly perfect accuracy